A tibial stress fracture is a hairline fracture of the tibia bone. It is caused by overuse or repetitive stress.

 Tibial stress fracture treatment

-- Substitute swimming or cycling if it can be done pain-free or use the opportunity to work on upper body strength in the gym, or technical aspects of your sport if possible.
+Substitute swimming or cycling if pain-free, or use the opportunity to work on upper body strength in the gym.
+Concentrate on other technical aspects of your sport if possible.
 Running in water with a buoyancy aid or belt is also an excellent substitute for running on the road.

 It is especially important to stretch and strengthen the muscles at the back of the lower leg when returning to weight-bearing exercise.
 After a period of rest, they may be tight and in poor condition.
 This increases the likelihood of sustaining further shin pain from medial tibial stress syndrome (shin splints).

-Training methods should be analyzed to try and identify if or how this has contributed to your injury.
-Does footwear need to be changed?
-Running shoes should have a life of about 500 miles after which they should be changed.
+Analyse training methods to identify if or how this contributed to your injury.
+Do you need to change your footwear?
+Running shoes last about 500 miles or 6 months, after which you should change them.

-- Sports massage for the calf muscles at the back of the lower leg can relax them, releasing any muscle spasm, tight knots, lumps or bumps in the muscle, making them more efficient at absorbing running forces when normal training resumes.
+Sports massage for the calf muscles at the back of the lower leg can relax them, releasing any muscle spasms, tight knots, lumps, or bumps in the muscle, making them more efficient at absorbing running forces when normal training resumes.